mklilley/jsonbox/README.md

 2. Can't push or pull more than 1000 records at a time.
 3. `POST` requests are rate-limited to 100 per hour per IP address
 4. There is no limit on the number of records you store in a box, but please don't abuse the API by storing large datasets of more than **5000** records.
 This is meant for small projects and that's why it is offered FREE of cost.
-5. 30 days of data retention.
+5. 1 year of data retention.
 6. No backup.
 If your data is lost due to some technical issues, its lost forever.

 ### Wrappers